endemic/writing-grid-based-games/05-knights-tour.md

 this.render(nextState);
 ```

 This code will place the knight wherever the player clicks.
-Reload and click around.
+Reload and click around &mdash; you should be able to create knight pieces.
 Kinda cool, but this isn't exactly the functionality that we want, which is to have a single knight move around the board.
 Let's update `onClick` so that when a new cell is clicked, the knight moves there, and the previous cell is marked as "visited" (the idea being that you can't land on the same spot twice).

 ```javascript
 // `onClick`